Algorismia/Aquaeductus-Optimus/README.md

 │   └── greedy
 ├── documentation       --> report of the assignment in .pdf and .tex (just in case you want to contribute or read how some resources were done)
-├── python              --> python code (iterative and recursive version) │   ├── backtracking
+├── python              --> python code (iterative and recursive version) ├── python
+│   ├── backtracking
+│   ├── common          --> where common classes and methods are saved.
 │   ├── dynamic
 │   └── greedy
 ├── README.md